-If the screening committee determines that the applicant is likely to be successful, his application is approved and forwarded to the office of the Assistant Dean of the Graduate School, AUM.
-With the approval of the Assistant Dean, the applicant will be admitted to the graduate program.
+If the screening committee determines that the applicant is likely to be successful, his application is approved and forwarded to the office of the Director of Graduate Studies.
+With the approval of the Director, the applicant will be admitted to the graduate program.

 Applications for admission to the graduate program should be received by the AUM Admissions Office three weeks prior to the beginning of the quarter in which the student expects to begin work.
-Official transcripts from all institutions previously attended must be forwarded from the appropriate registrar directly to the AUM Admissions Office.
+Official transcipts from all institutions previously attended must be forwarded from the appropriate registrar directly to the AUM Admissions Office.